AndrejRITE/MMCam/README.md

 ## Important notes

 > [!IMPORTANT]
+> The application supports only the Ximea and the Moravian Instruments (C1x series) cameras.
-> The application works only with XIMEA cameras and STANDA stepper motors.
+> The application supports only the Xeryon and Standa stepper motors.